jundalisay/superb/content/en/research/einstein/relativity/section-12.md

-+++
+---
+title: "The Behaviour Of Measuring–rods And Clocks In Motion"
+heading: "Section 12"
+date: 2022-04-08
-title=  "The Behaviour Of Measuring–rods And Clocks In Motion" heading=  "Section 12" description=  "Einstein uses the Lorentz Transformation to show time dilation and length contraction" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-11" linkbtext=  "section-11" linkf=  "/research/einstein/relativity/section-13" linkftext=  "section-13"
+description: "Einstein uses the Lorentz Transformation to show time dilation and length contraction"

-+++
+image: "/covers/rel.jpg"
+---

 I place a metre-rod in the x'-axis of moving `K'` in a way that its beginning coincides with the point `x' = 0` while its end  coincides with the point `x' = 1`.